 It is always a good idea to consult with a motoring solicitor / road traffic solicitor regardless of whether or not a person intends to plead 'guilty'.
 They are experts in the relevant laws and procedures surrounding drink driving cases and will be able to examine all evidence to ensure correct procedure has been followed at all times.

 If a person pleads 'guilty', hiring a solicitor is always recommended.
-Motoring solicitors will be able to construct and put forward a plea of mitigation in order to help secure a lenient sentence.
+Motoring solicitors will be able to construct and put forward a well structured plea of mitigation in order to help secure a lenient sentence.